+- g.
+Rifle / Ammunition Accidents.
+In the event of a rifle or ammunition accident, administer first aid and follow the actions detailed in paragraph 35.
+(1-3), (a-b) "Emergency Procedures". - (1) If a rifle is involved, the rifle is to be unloaded by a range official and declared safe through visual inspection.
+If the rifle cannot be unloaded, it is to be set aside with the muzzle pointing down range towards the stop butt/target area).
+A range official is to guard the rifle to prevent it from being touched by anyone in the range. - (2) If ammunition is involved obtain as much information as possible, including fragments if available.
+Taking images is another method to record details. - (3) The CRO is to obtain witness statements from those involved as soon as possible for reporting to the New Zealand Police and NZDF.

-- 29. Hearing Protection.
+36. Hearing Protection.
 Noise generated from the discharge of modern rifles can reach over 140 decibels sound peak pressure.
-All range staff, firers and spectators when engaging or observing live firing events on Seddon Range are to wear hearing protection.
 Unprotected ears or inappropriate hearing protection can cause considerable damage to eardrums.
-The CRO is responsible to ensure that all personnel involved are wearing the appropriate protection. - a.
-Hearing Protection Grade or Class.
-In accordance with Reference C, grade 5 or class 5 earmuffs and/or earplugs are to be worn by firers, range officers and spectators while on the range when participating or observing live firing activities. - b.
+The CRO is responsible for ensuring all range staff, firers, spectators, butt's officers and markers, when engaging or observing live firing events on Seddon Range are wearing the appropriate hearing protection.

+- a.
+Hearing Protection Class.
+In accordance with Reference C, class 5 earmuffs and/or earplugs are to be worn by all persons within 20m of the firing mound when live firing is in progress. - b.
 Safety Distance When Not Wearing Hearing Protection.
-Hearing protection must be worn if persons are within 20m of any firing mound that is in use at the time.
-The hearing safety distance is to be controlled by the CRO or delegated control to a Deputy Range Officer (DRO). - 30.
-Limitations on Live Firing.
+Hearing protection is not required to be worn if persons are beyond 20m of any firing mound that is in use at the time.

+37. Limitations on Live Firing.
 Live firing is not to be conducted on any Trentham Military Camp Range on Christmas Day and Good Friday of each year due to the significance of these days.
 An exemption to conduct live firing may be granted only under special circumstances.
-A written application is required to be forwarded to Range Control HQ WRSC for consideration of such an exemption. - 31.
-Range Officer Qualifications.
-NRANZ Range Officers are members who are authorised and appointed by the NRANZ Council after a vigorous selection process.
-The selection criteria includes the candidates firing experience, job background and previous experience in the position for which the appointment is sought. - 32.
-Chief Range Officers (CRO) Responsibilities.
-A CRO is to be appointed for every NRANZ and WRA live firing event.
+A written application is required to be forwarded to Range Control HQ WRSC for consideration of such an exemption.

+38. Range Officer Qualifications.
+All NRANZ Range Officers (RO), including CRO and DRO, are members who are authorised and appointed by the NRANZ Council.
+The selection criteria includes the candidates firing experience, job background and previous experience in the position for which the appointment is sought.

+39. Chief Range Officers (CRO) Responsibilities.
+A CRO, who must be at the time of the appointment to a range officer, is to be appointed for every NRANZ and WRA live firing event.
 The CRO is to be present on the firing mound during live firing.
-The responsibility of the CRO is to ensure compliance with Range Standing Orders (RSO), which includes the safety requirements imposed by NZDF and NRANZ.
-Additionally, the CRO is responsible for the following during all live firing activities: - a.
-Shall be identified by wearing a bright (fluro) vest and/or cap.
-The vest and/or cap are to be worn at all times while live firing is being conducted. - b.
-Is responsible for the general discipline and behaviour of all competitors on the range. - c.
-Has the authority to prevent any competitor from participating in any live firing activity that he or she considers incapable of firing for any reason. - d.
-Competitors are to comply with any orders issued by the CRO during the conduct on the shoot.
+The CRO is to be identifiable through the wearing of a bright (fluro) vest and/or cap.
+The vest and/or cap are to be worn at all times while live firing is being conducted.
+The CRO is responsible for the overall conduct and safety on the range during live firing in accordance with Range Standing Orders (RSO), which includes the safety requirements imposed by NZDF and NRANZ.
+Additionally the CRO: